Submit

 • Hyphenate “student-athlete” as compound modifier.

-• The formal name of the university should be capitalized.
+• The formal name of the University of Central Missouri should be capitalized.
 After the initial reference to the formal name of the university, use a lowercase form of the word "university."
 The word "university" is lowercase when used by itself.
-The same rule applies after the intial reference of the formal names of colleges, schools, departments, offices, etc.
+The same rule applies after the initial reference of the formal names of colleges, schools, departments, offices, etc.

 *This list is ongoing and will be added to as instances or specific/common questions arise.